Disney CEO Bob Iger steps down in surprise announcement

 Colin Gillis, director of research at Chatham Road Partners, said the choice of Chapek seems solid because his parks division has had success.

 Chapek said that while he has not led television networks or streaming services, his background in consumer-oriented businesses should help.
-Chapek and Iger both stressed that Disney would continue to follow the direction it had already been taking.
+Chapek and Iger both stressed that Disney would continue on the direction it had already been taking.

-Disney is facing challenges to its traditional media business as cord-cutting picks up.
-Its own streaming services require it to forgo money in licensing revenue, although the company is betting that money from subscriptions will eventually make up for that.
+Disney is facing challenges to its traditional media business as cord-cutting picks up, meaning less fees from cable and satellite companies to carry Disney networks such as ABC, ESPN and Freeform.
+Disney’s own streaming services require the company to forgo money in licensing revenue, although the company is betting that money from subscriptions will eventually make up for that.

 In the short term, Disney parks in Hong Kong and Shanghai, China, remain closed because of the coronavirus outbreak.
-In a CNBC interview, Chapek said the virus outbreak may be a “bump in the road,” but he said the company could weather it.
-“Affinity for the brand will way outlast any short-term blip we have from the coronavirus,” Chapek said.
+In a CNBC interview, Chapek said the outbreak may be a “bump in the road,” but he said the company could weather it given “affinity for the brand.”

 Iger told CNBC he had no plans to stay with Disney beyond next year.